-Apart from the high protein count per serving (26 g), this thing taste amazing and i’m not joking -(my favorites flavors are Ancient Cacao and Mayan Mocha.
+Apart from the high protein count per serving (26 g), this product also tastes particularly good especially with flavors like Ancient Cacao and Mayan Mocha.
 Ancient Cacao tastes like "swiss miss hot chocolate”.
 It didn’t taste sweet like other protein powders do.

-The marketing material doesn’t hide behind fancy advertising and ripped models, but instead focuses in on the actual ingredients.
-And that’s always a positive sign.
+The marketing material doesn’t hide behind fancy advertising and ripped models, but instead focuses in on the actual ingredients which is usually a good sign.

 Make sure to buy it from the actual website as they’re a lot of copy cats out there.